UPDATED 5 JULY: This page is up to date but we will continue updating it regularly as we find out more information from the government.

 Get more information about children and school.

 The same rules apply to you as for everyone with diabetes.
 If you’re pregnant and have diabetes, then you are not more at risk of getting the virus.
 However, if you do get the virus, you could be more at risk of developing complications and it could become harder to manage your diabetes.
-For that reason it's really important you stay at home as much as possible.
+For that reason, it's really important you're extra careful and follow social distancing rules.

 You can find all the latest information for pregnant women from the Royal College of Obstetricians and Gynaecologists.